unnxt30/wc-tool/README.md

 # wc-tool
-A replica of linux wc command written in GO
+A replica of unix wc command written in GO